 More often than not, We come across people who quit their existing job in the hope of starting a lucrative career in photography.
 On a positive note, this sounds wonderful but how practical can the shift turn out to be.
 What are the daring questions one should ask themselves before they may start to regret the change in the future?
 This post is for those passionate photographers who are in a dilemma and wants to figure out the reality before they choose the career.

 First, how good are you in photography.
 This is the most important question because passion can never win a battle alone, talent is the definite prospect.
 Do not get distracted by those false praises you receive in social networking sites, this may push you to an extreme of quitting your existing job, so beware.
 Browse through the works of great photographers and see for yourself where you really stand.
 This is a reality check before you shift gears to the next level.

-At least in the early days of your new assignments it is better to rent advanced gears.
+At least in the early days of your new assignments, it is better to rent advanced gears.
 This is a clever idea because things are cheap when you rent and you can always test the goodness of these huge machines, therefore you can always buy them in the future.
-Do not invest a grand some of money from your past savings just while you are about to start a new business.
-Think twice before buying a camera body but its always great to invest on lenses.
+Do not invest a grand sum of money from your past savings just while you are about to start a new business.
+Think twice before buying a camera body but its always great to invest in lenses.

 Style & Originality are great words, hence if you like to survive in this field of commercial photography, You got to do something different which the photo-guy next door doesn’t even know.
 Think out of the box, take risks, believe in yourself and above all never lose the passion for photography.

 Never give up, always remember that success may just be around the corner.
 Try hard with an undying passion and thirst to achieve the goal.

 - 5 Questions To Ask Yourself Before Pressing That Shutter

 - 4 Great Factors To Consider While Shooting Low Light Photography

 - Elevating Yourself – 5 Amazing Tips For Any Photographer